Montessori Education

 What is Montessori Education?

 Every material in a Montessori classroom supports an aspect of child development, creating a match between the child’s natural interests and the available activities.
 Children can learn through their own experience and at their own pace.
 They can respond at any moment to the natural curiosities that exist in all humans and build a solid foundation for life-long learning.
+Above all, Montessori classrooms at all levels nurture each child’s individual strengths and interests.
+Montessori education encourages children to explore their world, and to understand and respect the life forms, systems and forces of which it consists.

 • provide a safe, engaging and nurturing